mountainkidai/rfSEClub/Programming/html/21_web-components.md

 # Web Components in HTML

+Before diving into Web Components, it's important to understand the DOM (Document Object Model).
+The DOM is a tree-like structure that represents the content of a web page.
+Each element in your HTML becomes a node in this tree, and JavaScript can be used to access, modify, add, or remove these nodes.
+The DOM makes your HTML interactive and is the foundation for building dynamic web applications.

 Web Components are a set of technologies that let you create reusable and encapsulated custom HTML elements.
 They work just like built-in HTML tags, but with custom functionality.

 ---